anoshagarwal/practisehtml/README.md

 # practisehtml
-Trying to learn how to use Github
+Trying to learn how to use github
+Learn pull request